Applications have now closed for 2022, please join our pānui list to be notified of future funding rounds

 • How you will deliver positive outcomes for rangatahi Māori.

-• A selection panel will consider applications on their merit against the purpose of the Pou Herenga Tangata Award and Te Pūtea Whakatupu’s impact outcomes.
+A selection panel will consider applications on their merit against the purpose of the Pou Herenga Tangata Award and Tapuwae Roa’s impact outcomes.

-• The successful candidate will be notified by 27 September 2022 and announced via Te Pūtea Whakatupu’s website and associated social media channels.
+The successful candidate will be notified by 4 September 2023 and announced via Tapuwae Roa’s website and associated social media channels.